-This brand has several successful knives but their Forged Premio 18 set is their best seller UpToDate.
+This brand has several successful knives but their Forged Premio 18 piece set is their best seller UpToDate.
 With it being one of their larger knife sets, you’ll get two utility knives, a hollow knife and a paring knife.
 There’s a professional chef’s knife, a boning knife, and one bread knife in the pack too.
 Chances are you won’t need all the pieces in your daily routine unless you carry out complicated chopping tasks daily.

 How good are JA Henckels knives?

-For once, they’re comfortable and durable.
+For one, they’re comfortable and durable.
 When shopping for a kitchen knife, I usually go for one with a bolster and tang as they make the knife comfortable.
 Henckels knives are good as they stay sharp even when under intense chopping.
 They also have a contour on the handle (near the butt) ensuring that they won’t slip when cutting.

 What are the best German knives?

 This is purely based on personal preference.
 Henckels and Wusthof are both great German knives